mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `coniferous` & `conifers`
 (of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
 Translates into _iglaste_.
 - `costermonger`
-A street seller of fruit and vegetables in British towns.
+A street seller of fruit and vegetables in British towns (from a smaller, portable cart).
 The term is derived from the words for a medieval variety of apple and seller, and later came to be used to describe hawkers in general.
 Very coloruful figures, distinctive, shouty / singy, at war with grocers and the police.
 - `coup de grâce`
 a blow of mercy, a death blow to end someone's suffering.
 - `coxswain`